Vitamin D intervention in infants (VIDI) study

 Between January 2013 and June 2014, families were recruited at Kätilöopisto Helsinki Maternity Hospital, Helsinki, Finland.
 The primary outcomes were bone strength and incidence of parent-reported infections.
 Secondary outcomes included child growth and development, and incidence of asthma and allergies.
 Main results have been published (see publications).

-We have completed a VIDI follow-up study (VIDI2) when the children were 6 to 7 years of age during 2019-2021.
+We conducted VIDI follow-up study between years 2019-2022 when children were 6-8 years old.
 Main aim of the follow-up study is to investigate long-term health consequences of early childhood vitamin D intervention.
-Data processing and analyzing is currently ongoing.

 Study is carried out by HUS Helsinki University Hospital together with University of Helsinki, in a collaboration with Folkhälsan Research Center and Karolinska Institutet.